molikto/mlang/README.md

 ## code

-* packages and files is indexed by "a-z", resulting in a linear order of files. you should be able to read them one by one
+* dependencies is documented in code, we wish we have more power in controlling this but now we don't
+* `==` equality should be used VERY sparsely

 ## mvp